Kansas City Newborn Photographers | How to Choose

 With over ten years of experience, newborn safety is my priority.
 I will never put a baby in a pose they are not comfortable in and prefer natural poses for the majority of the session duration.

-The photographer you are looking at has cute props, but are their images in focus?
+The Kansas City newborn photographers you are looking at have cute props, but are their images in focus?
 Meaning the subject… if the eyes are included in the image that is where the focus should be.
 They should be tack sharp.
 Are you looking on your phone at a photographer’s website?
 A phone is too small to really see details.
 Hop on your computer, grab a cup of coffee and a donut and really take a good look.
 Here is an article illustrating how difficult it is to tell if a small image is focused well.
 Checking things out on a large screen and up close will be eye-opening!

 3. Variety in poses, backdrops, and props

 You have probably seen the images in the portfolios of newborn photographers featuring the baby on a blanket, posed in a variety of ways.
 This is called “bean bag” photography and while it is adorable and I can create this style, I don’t relegate this as my only style of shooting.
 Some photographers shoot an entire session on a bean bag without other options.
 Be sure to ask about variety if that is something you are looking for.
 Some newborn photographers work with backdrops and some do not.
 You may (elsewhere) receive an entire gallery of images on several different colored blankets in three different poses, the only difference being the color of hat or blanket.
 If a photographer is coming to your home, they may not bring much variety with them.
 At our studio, clients can choose from 50+ backdrops and many props, hats, etc. You are not limited by what a photographer brought with them.

 3. How does mom look?